Kangar-oo/FusionNet/README.md

 The main goal is to create a super clean, modular framework that allows both parts to be developed and upgraded independently.

 # 🧠 Module 1: The CNN Classifier (ResNet-18)
-(This is your module!
-It's currently a clean slate, waiting for your implementation.)

 Your Mission: Achieve high accuracy in classifying the 10 classes of CIFAR-10 (dogs, cats, trucks, etc.).